Before booking a stay at a kennel, consider other options: taking your

 Discuss any unusual health conditions or personality traits (such as climbing

-fences or biting), and mention any special fears (for example, thunder,
+fences or biting), and mention any special fears (of thunder, rain, or

-rain, sirens).
-Finally, dont exhibit a lot of emotion; your pet will sense
+sirens, for example).
+Finally, dont exhibit a lot of emotion; your pet

-it and get even more upset than otherwise.
-If possible, leave while your
+will sense it and get even more upset than it otherwise might.
+If possible,

-pet is still in the reception area, so that it will know that you are gone
+leave while your pet is still in the reception area, so it will know you

 After you pick up your pet, dont feed it for several hours.
 If your dog

 is thirsty, give it some crushed ice.
 In the excitement of seeing you,

 a dog is likely eat and drink too much, resulting in digestion problems.